MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 ## Setup

+The steps are:

+1. Create the template file
+2. Exclude template from version control
+3. Configure the repo to use the template

 ### 1. Create the template file

 Create a commit message template file named `_COMMIT_MESSAGE`.
 Add `.txt` extension if you want.

-For example, with a Jira ticket number used for the prefix:
+For example, with a Jira ticket number used for the prefix.

 ```
 [ABC-123]
 ```

-Alternatively you could use a branch name.
+Alternatively you could use a branch name or PR title like `add-foo-widget` or `Add Foo widget`.

-Create the file - using the command-line here:
+Then create the file - using the command-line here:

 ```sh
 $ echo '[ABC-123] ' > _COMMIT_MESSAGE